Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 860M is quite a bit (approximately 390%) better at anisotropic filtering than the Radeon HD 6570 (OEM) 2GB. (explain)
+Texel RateThe GeForce GTX 860M is a lot (more or less 390%) more effective at anisotropic filtering than the Radeon HD 6570 (OEM) 2GB. (explain)

-Pixel RateThe GeForce GTX 860M should be quite a bit (about 145%) better at AA than the Radeon HD 6570 (OEM) 2GB, and should be capable of handling higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 860M will be quite a bit (about 145%) more effective at FSAA than the Radeon HD 6570 (OEM) 2GB, and should be able to handle higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison